dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 constraint on influence diffusion keeps people in line, magnified by the groupthink results from tightly controlled social hierarchies.
 The groupthink and us-versus-everyone-else mentality tends towards pushing out minority opinions and ethnic groups, instead of including them.
 They are instead used as a tool to further the agenda of the movement, but because communism always results in strong, central authority, social and ethnic minority groups suffer in the end.

 - if influence exchanges (via wealth, role, or otherwise) could be mapped out in a graph for democratic and communist systems
   - for both, are the nodes in the graph would be defined by the hierarchical organizations of business, government, party and family/social institutions
-        - the ways in which influence is exchanged in communist countries more closely aligns with the hierarchical structures of nodes.
+    - the ways in which influence is exchanged in communist countries more closely aligns with the hierarchical structures of nodes in the social graph.
       - influence is more likely to be exchanged with local nodes in the hierarchy
         - there would less edges connecting nodes across hierarchies for organizations and especially moving upwards in society.
-            - this should mean it can be a bit harder for someone to work their way up in a country like this.
+      - this means it's harder for someone to work their way up in a country like this.
         - obviously one of the main ideas of communism is to empower the poor and the hardest working..
         - *but i'd love to talk with someone who's studied this precise topic in political theory: how easy is it to move upwards in society and how does that differ in implementations of these two systems*

 - in democratic countries, because people are more free to design their own hierarchical structures, intermix b/w them, communicate freely, etc
   - then upward motion in society here is very much dependent on starting conditions, especially with regard to education and wealth
     - but again, this system also has mechanisms in place to ensure that we have opportunities for all
       - or it should, at least
       - the graph here would edges allowing influence to diffuse more freely across society,
         - however, because some groups accumulate significantly more wealth than others, this allows people to exert more control on the system as a whole
           - but IMO property rights are crucial. if your system doesn't protect property rights, it's not for me. it might work in other places....
             - i want to be motivated by what i can attain and i want others to have the same. however, i'm motivated by what i can attain to use for others' benefit. that is, ultimately. as of now, i don't have resources

+- local/global phase transitions and eigenstates in a social or financial graph.
+  - this results in hyperdymensional emergent phenomena
+    - including social ills and mental illness

 - hierarchical structures & specialzation role (wtf??)
   - ughhh this was a more complete idea....

+- rewite section on speciation of roles
+  - where did this section go?

 - anyways, the structures by which a society enables/controls the diffusion of influence lay the foundation for incentivization in